Ottawa concerned with possible rail strike, sets news conference

-OTTAWA The Canadian government voiced concern on Wednesday about the economic impact of a possible strike this week at Canadian National Railway, and scheduled a news conference with Labor Minister Kellie Leitch to talk about it.
+OTTAWA Feb 5 The Canadian government voiced concern on Wednesday about the economic impact of a possible strike this week at Canadian National Railway, and scheduled a news conference with Labour Minister Kellie Leitch to talk about it.

 "CN Rail has received a 72-hour strike notice from the Teamsters Union.
 Our government is concerned by the impact a possible strike will have on the Canadian economy," spokesman Stephen Lecce said in a statement.